Community Supper Helpers

 “God’s work.
 Our hands.”
 Sunday Planners and Participants

-Held the second Sunday in September, “God’s work.
-Our hands.”
-Sunday is a day set aside for ELCA churches across the country participate in service opportunities in and for their communities.
+Held the fourth Sunday in September, “God’s work.
+Our hands” Sunday is a day set aside to participate in service opportunities in and for our community.
 Volunteers are needed, usually starting in late July, to help plan the activities for St. Philip’s.
 Many people are needed the day of the event to participate in the activities.
 Because the activities are varied, there’s always something for everyone.
-Contact Renee Johnson at Renee604@juno.com or 763-571-6828 if you want to be part of the planning.
+Contact the church office at email@example.com or 763-571-1500 if you want to be part of the planning.
 Information for participation will be available in St. Philip’s publications in late August.

 Knitters & Crocheters